zenith391/book/zig-book.md

 ```

 For simplicity, we will not take care of operator precedence (the fact that we
-do multiplications first and then we do additions) to make parsing simpler given
+do multiplications first and then we do additions) in order to make parsing simpler given
 it's not the main topic here.

 We can quickly devise a parser where the root node is an Expression.